 - Pick your day second: Tuesday, Wednesday, or Thursday, avoid Saturday entirely if possible

-- Book tickets online: You save 10–15% vs. gate pricing and skip the walk-up crowd entirely
+- Book tickets online: You save 10–15% vs. Gate pricing and skip the walk-up crowd entirely

 - Check the park calendar: LEGOLAND Florida occasionally closes for private events or has reduced hours, confirm before you drive